UK's Hunt quits government after leadership rival Johnson takes office

-“I would have been honored to carry on my work at the Foreign and Commonwealth Office but understand the need for a new PM to choose his team,” Hunt said.
+“I would have been honoured to carry on my work at the Foreign and Commonwealth Office but understand the need for a new PM to choose his team,” Hunt said.

 “Now is the time to return to backbenches from where PM will have my full support,” Hunt wrote on Twitter.